 Manila is the capital of the Philippines and the country’s education, business and transportation hub.
-Metro Manila is the most densely populated metropolitan region that includes the city of Manila and surrounding cities like Makati, Mandaluyong, Muntinlupa, Paranaque, Pasay, Pasig, Quezon City and Taguig.
+The most densely populated metropolitan region is Metro Manila that includes the city of Manila and surrounding cities like Makati, Mandaluyong, Muntinlupa, Paranaque, Pasay, Pasig, Quezon City and Taguig.

-With a population of 1.78 mil (2016 census), it’s infamous as being a congested, polluted concrete jungle and is often overlooked as a mere transit point for travellers aiming for other provinces or islands.
+A 2016 census list the population at 1.78 million. it’s infamous as being a congested, polluted concrete jungle and is often overlooked as a mere transit point for travellers aiming for other provinces or islands.
 But Manila is nevertheless advancing on a hurried pace and has its own rich history and experiences to offer.
 The bustling city excites with a vibrant multi-cultural heritage and varied nightlife.

 The Filipino Food Trail

 This trip key’s objective was to discover Lechón, which is gaining popularity in Singapore.
 The Philippines inherited this dish from Spain as it was its former colony.
 Lechón is a Spanish word referring to a roasted suckling pig and features a whole pig cooked over charcoal.